 Cloud-Based Records Management

 Printed records or PC-based databases are costly and burdensome to manage.
 Cloud-based solutions offer enormous cost and efficiency benefits.
 Within seconds of completing a test, Internet-connected mobile devices can upload the result to a secure, cloud-based records management system.
 Results and reports can be viewed from any location through a simple web browser.
 Audiologists and employers can collaborate together across locations to review data and administer the program.

 Need your employee to fill out a form or to sign a test result?
 Mobile systems can help you go paperless through electronic forms and by using the touch interface of a mobile device to sign the signature block.
 Printing paper and filing results in a cabinet for 20 years is no longer needed.
 Mobile technology offers a secure and smart solution.

 OSHA requires that testing be performed in a sound booth or in a quiet room that meets frequency-specific MPANL requirements.
 Going boothless is far less expensive but also more flexible.
 You don’t need to dedicate a room for hearing testing.
 Moreover, it allows you to bring the test to the employee – reducing travel time to and from the test.
-Mobile, tablet audiometers build ambient noise level measurement into the software, making measurements very simple.
+Mobile and workplace audiometers build ambient noise level measurement into the software, making measurements very simple.
 Some even include a calibrated Class 2 external microphone with every unit.
 Each day before testing, the room can be scanned for compliance.
 During the test, if a spike in noise is detected, the test is automatically paused by the software, and the administrator is alerted.
 To further reduce the impact of noise, these audiometers also use attenuating headphones that block a significant amount of ambient noise.
-OSHA MPANLs cannot be modified to take into account increased attenuation provided by better headphones but using them provides an additional buffer to ensure accurate results.
+OSHA MPANLs cannot be modified to take into account the increased attenuation provided by better headphones, but using them provides an additional buffer to ensure accurate results.